Deathbloodjr/RF.SaveProfileManager/README.md

 # RF.SaveProfileManager
- A Rhythm Festival mod to manage save files and mod save data.
+ A Rhythm Festival mod to manage save files and mod save data.\
+ Also makes backups of any save data.

 # Usage
  When first installed and ran, it will create a SaveProfileDefinitions.json file in the SaveProfileDefinitionsPath entry set in the config file.\
- This is set to BepInEx\data\SaveProfileManager\SaveProfileDefinitions.json by default.\
+ This is set to BepInEx\data\SaveProfileManager\SaveProfileDefinitions.json by default.

 The file will look like this as an example
 ```json